coatlessali/UltraNix/README.md

 * Lighting can bug out in some instances.\*
 * Outlines are disabled.\*
 * GPU performance is slightly worse in some situations/hardware setups.\*
 * MP4 file does not play in the Hall of Shame.
-(Likely uses `\` for the filepaths, and for Linux, MP4 files aren't supported.)
+(On Mac, something about how the video is encoded causes it not play on my system, may be hardware specific.
+For Linux, the Unity Player does not support MP4 playback.)
 * A lot of mods that use `\\` or `@"\"` instead of `Path.DirectorySeparatorChar` do not work on non-Win32 platforms. **Don't go yelling at the devs of these mods.** Instead, if their source code is available, try to fix it yourself and submit a Pull Request.
 * MacOS version seems to have inconsistent performance.
 First two boots ran horrifically, while the third ran nearly flawlessly.
 * The name of this project is awful and I am open to suggestions.